Omega-Numworks/Omega-Guide/docs/how-does-it-work.md

 :::

-### 2 - How is the hardware used?
+### 2 - How is the hardware used ?

 With one flash, it's easy to understand, everything is in the flash.
 This is the case on N0100.
 But with 2 flashes, it becomes more complicated:

 - The External flash: It contains the firmware, what you usually know about, the interface, the calculation program, and everything you use from this calculator.
 - The Internal flash: It contains a small program made to start what is installed in the External flash.
 It's the first thing run by the calculator, if the internal flash is empty, the calculator won't start, and the LED turns red.

-### 3 - What is installed in the flashes?
+### 3 - What is installed in the flashes ?

 The internal flash is used to store a simple program that simply starts the firmware installed in the external flash.
 But, nowadays, since Epsilon 16, it's more complicated:

 Since Epsilon 16, the internal flash contains a bootloader that is used to lock the calculator.
-- **How does it do that?** It checks if the firmware installed is signed by NumWorks, if not, the bootloader will not start the firmware.
+- **How does it do that ?** It checks if the firmware installed is signed by NumWorks, if not, the bootloader will not start the firmware.
-- **Can't the recovery mode help?** NumWorks thought of that, they configured the MCU to prevent writing in the internal flash and they put a message saying the calculator is in recovery mode while it acually isn't.
+- **Can't the recovery mode help ?** NumWorks thought of that, they configured the MCU to prevent writing in the internal flash and they put a message saying the calculator is in recovery mode while it acually isn't.
-- **Why isn't the N0100 locked?** The N0100 has only one flash, and may need to be updated.
+- **Why isn't the N0100 locked ?** The N0100 has only one flash, and may need to be updated.
 So locking it would be stupid, as it would prevent updating it without special debugging tools.

 :::note